Methods of Brand ProtectionArticle posted on

 - Acquisition of control in the related areas;

-- general purposefulness: the brand can ensure competitive advantage irrespective of what the company is engaged in;
+- general purposefulness: the brand is able to ensure competitive advantage irrespective of what the company is engaged in;

-- ability to arouse interest in itself: strong brands can give new birth to enterprises and sometimes even to branches of industry;
+- ability to arouse interest in itself: strong brands are able to give new birth to enterprises and sometimes even to branches of industry;

-- formation of brand equity which is the added value with which the brand empowers its products.
+- formation of brand equity which is the added value with which he brand empowers its products.

 Brand equity can be represented in various preferred actions or the following consumer responses:

 - greater readiness to try a product or a service;